Before we explore the basics of HR Management (which we’ll be referring to as HRM) let’s define it first.

 HR to Employee Ratio (Ideal HR Ratio) =

 (Total number of HR FTEs / Total number of FTEs) x 100

-Company A has 1 HR FTE employee and 55 FTEs and 15 part-time employees each working 16 hours a week.
+Company A has 1 HR FTE employee, 55 FTEs and 15 part-time employees each working 16 hours a week.
 One part-time employee works 832 hours annually.

 There are 2,080 working hours in the year, and Company A’s part-time staff works 12,480 hours during that year.
 To calculate FTEs, divide the hours worked (12,480) by the working hours (2,080).
 The result is 6 FTEs.
 Add 6 to the 55 FTEs for the total number of FTEs, which is 61.

 Plug the numbers into the formula to generate the Employee to HR ratio:

 HR-to-Employee Ratio = (1 / 61) x 100

-Company A HR-to-Employee Ratio = 1.64
+Company A’s HR-to-Employee Ratio = 1.64

 A Large Employer Example:

 Company B has 5 HR FTEs and 1,000 FTEs.
 Let’s work out the ratio for that company: